North Korea accepts offer from South to meet for peace talks

 - Pyongyang agrees to resume long-neglected talks with neighbor and rival Seoul

-- Face-to-face talks will take place January 9 in the Panmunjeon truce village
+- Face-to-face talks will take place January 9 in the Panmunjom truce village

 Seoul, South Korea (CNN)North Korea has accepted South Korea's proposal for official talks, in what will be the first high-level contact to take place between the two countries in more than two years.